Recursive functions in TypeScript

-In working with the Slate framework for building rich text editors recently, I found myself faced with a scenario where I needed to loop through the editor’s value.
+found myself faced with a scenario where I needed to loop through the editor’s

-I’m not going to get into the thick of the details as to why I was doing this as I’m saving that for another Slate specific post.
+I’m saving that for another Slate specific post.
 I did realize that it had actually been a while since I had written a recursive function, and thought it would make for a good blog topic.

 For those that may not be away, a recursive function is a function that calls upon itself.
-If you’re not careful, a poorly written self-referential function like this can go on indefinitely and create an infinite loop.
+If you’re not careful, a poorly written self-referential function like this can go on forever and create an infinite loop.

 An easy example of a recursive function would be something that takes a nested array of objects like I mentioned above, and perhaps tallies up some values to get a grand total.